arthurdouillard/hugo-website/content/post/nato-challenge.md

 First of all there is a **ResNet-50** [(He et al., 2015)](https://arxiv.org/abs/1512.03385).
-As every convolutional neural network (CNN), it takes an image as input and processes it through several convolution kernels.
+As every convolutional neural network (CNN), it takes an image as input and processes it through convolution kernels.
 Each kernel’s output is a feature map — the first feature maps capture high-level features (such as a line or a color).
 The further we go down in the network, the smaller the feature maps become because of the pooling layers.
 While they